hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - need to update regularly
     - need less employment of specialized designers
 - how to design a room?
+    - editing tools
         - dimentions accurately chosen by using scaled on palette
         - structure of room can be accurately plotted
         - pre-loaded library of items to display in room
         - furniture has accurate size
+        - furniture can be copied / added
-    - furniture colors can be changed
+        - furniture colors can be changed (using fill tool)
         - furniture can be positioned anywhere easily
+        - furniture can be flipped / rotated
+        - flip image objects
+        - fill tool to color objects
+    - tools to create 3D images
+        - push tool used to pull 2D object into 3D
+        - drag tool to move image around to show interior
     - 3D views generated
         - from any angle
         - to help customer understand more